 The plane was 40 years old.
 It was being flown from Georgia to Arizona, where it would have been retired.

-The crew had a combined total of 170 years of experience.
+The crew had a combined total of 170 years of experience, according to The Washington Post.
 It is not yet known why a plane with an experienced crew failed just minutes off the runway.
 The plane had received maintenance in Georgia.

 However, Army Brig.
 Gen. Isabelo Rivera, adjutant general of the Puerto Rico National Guard, was quoted as saying that “The planes that we have in Puerto Rico — it’s not news today that they are the oldest planes on inventory.”
 Rivera also said that the Puerto Rico National Guard has trouble getting spare parts.